 Professional development opportunities are available throughout the year.

-The next virtual conference, hosted by CLRC and SCRLC, will be held on Wednesday, October 27 – 1:00 to 4:30 pm.
+The 2021 virtual conference, hosted by CLRC and SCRLC, was held on Wednesday, October 27.

 The 2020 virtual conference recording may be viewed HERE